morsecodemedia/dotfiles/README.md

 ----
 ### TODO: ###
-- [ ] Configure Slate and add it back into the install script.
 - [ ] Install script for Linux
 - [ ] Install script for Windows
 - [ ] Get smarter, become better.